Thinking of signing up for your first powerlifting competition? Congratulations!

 One of the things that is encouraged for anyone who has never competed before is to attend a BCPA sanctioned competition.
 Watching a competition for the first time will help familiarize you on the flow of the competition.
 It also gives you an idea of what is expected of a lifter, both on and off the platform.

 In the Calendar page on the BCPA website you will be able to find information about when and where the next competition will take place.
 For the most part, a first-time competitor, will be eligible to compete at most BCPA sanctioned competitions.

 As a first-time lifter, you are eligible to compete in the Winter Open and the Fall Classic only or any BCPA sanctioned competition.
 This does not include the Provincial Championships.
 To be able to compete at the Provincial Championships, lifters must have competed before at an IPF sanctioned competition and have attained the necessary Provincial qualifying standard.

 Other BCPA sanctioned competitions are sometimes hosted by a Registered Club.
 As a first-time lifter, you may enter most of these competitions.

-If you have a question regarding a specific competition that you are interested in, such as registration deadline, contest day schedule and all other aspects of the particular competition, please direct your questions to the Meet Director (if available) or if you have a question in general about the competitions, you may contact the BCPA either through the website or Facebook page.
+If you have a question regarding a specific competition that you are interested in, such as registration deadline, contest day schedule and all other aspects of the particular competition, please direct your questions to the Meet Director or if you have a question in general about the competitions, you may contact the BCPA either through the website or Facebook page.

 Once you have decided on a contest, you must become a member of the BCPA prior to the day of competition.
 To purchase a membership you may do so online, https://bc-powerlifting.com/become-a-member/